 Posted on

 And…we’re home.
 We had a wonderful, whirlwind of a road trip to North Dakota and back.
 One of the perks for me (Nathaniel) was witnessing dozens of species of migratory birds not usually seen on Whidbey.
 The Montana and North Dakota grasslands, lakes and wetlands hosted thousands of ducks, shorebirds, song birds and raptors: Golden Eagles, nighhawks, rails, avocets, meadowlarks, buntings, bobolinks, and so many more.

-Birds take up much of the conversational space here on the farm, as Brian and I (and increasingly Annie) are avid birders.
+Birds take up much of the conversational space here on the farm.
+Brian and I (and increasingly Annie) are avid birders.
 We consider these winged friends an integral part of the farm community and ecosystem.
 We all love scoping the harriers, eagles and hawks soaring across the fields and identifying the many sparrows, wrens and finches that perch and sing in our crops.
-Last year we added a few bird boxes to our fence lines, which were immediately adopted by migratory tree swallows.
+Last year we added a few bird boxes to our fence lines.
+These were immediately adopted by migratory tree swallows.
 (The kestrel box was unfortunately hijacked by the invasive starlings.)
-This year the Cedar Waxwings have begun foraging for berries in our maturing hedgerows and warblers have newly discovered our fruit trees.
+This year the Cedar Waxwings have begun foraging for berries in our maturing hedgerows and warblers discovered our fruit trees.

+Posted on